Ethan-Tsao/markdown-blog/README.md

 ### To Do

-- Portfolio
 - Blog Pages
 - Sidebar on some pages?
-- Cypress testing
+- SEO optimization (meta, head, etc.)
-- Twitter integration
+- performance optimization

 ## Resources